 Most coronavirus illnesses are mild with fever and cough.
 The vast majority of people with a SARS-CoV-2 infection don’t require hospital care.
 A much smaller percentage of people get severely ill with respiratory problems like pneumonia.
 Elderly people and people with underlying medical conditions are at the highest risk.

-Globally, 4.9% of reported COVID-19 patients had died as of April 1, leading experts to say it may be 49 times more fatal than the seasonal flu.
+Over 4% of confirmed COVID-19 patients have died globally in early July, meaning it may currently be 40 times more fatal than the seasonal flu.
 However, with many mild cases not reported, the percentage may be lower.

-About 99%* of people who have the virus will have symptoms.
+The CDC has learned that a significant number of people who are infected and contagious never show symptoms.
 On average, symptoms appear five to six days after infection, but may appear as few as two days or as long as 14 days after exposure to the virus.

 If you show early signs of illness

 If you have symptoms and were exposed to a confirmed COVID-19 patient, call both your health care provider and, in King County, the Novel Coronavirus Call Center, 206-477-3977.
-You can also call the state coronavirus hotline at 800-525-0127, although this number has high traffic and may be temporarily unavailable.
+You can also call the state coronavirus hotline, 800-525-0127 (this number has high traffic and may be temporarily unavailable).

-If you have symptoms but don’t know if you were exposed, don’t head straight to the emergency room or urgent care, where you might infect others.
-Call your doctor about whether, when and where you should be evaluated.
+If you have symptoms but don’t know if you were exposed, call your doctor about whether, when and where you should be evaluated.